 At Tommalieh Law firm, our team of dedicated and experienced family lawyers in Illinois helps our clients fight through the complications and remain focused on achieving their goals.
 Whether you’re in the middle of a custody battle, a divorce, or a prenuptial agreement dispute, our Naperville family lawyers are equipped to protect your rights and your best interests.

 We know that a negotiated solution is almost always preferable to a contentious, expensive trial.
 We’re skilled negotiators who know how to get results, and we offer creative solutions even to the most complicated legal issues.
 However, sometimes negotiating may not be enough.

 Should I Hire a Divorce Lawyer?

-With a competent divorce attorney by your side, you’ll be able to:
+With an experienced divorce attorney at your side, you’ll be able to:

-- Come to an agreement.
-When going through the divorce process, you and your spouse may have a hard time seeing “eye to eye.”
-It may be challenging coming to an agreement that makes both of you happy.
-A Dupage County divorce lawyer can help you come to an agreement much faster than you may on your own.
-An attorney can also support your interests if your spouse’s attorney is trying to push you into an agreement, which is unfair to your situation.
+- Form an agreement.
+During the process of divorce, you and your spouse may have a hard time coming to mutual terms on certain things.
+Coming to an agreement that makes both of you happy may be challenging.
+A Dupage County divorce attorney can help you come to an agreement quicker than what you may be able to on your own.
+An attorney can help you out of unfair situations that your spouse's attorney may be pressuring you into.

-- Reduce emotional trauma.
-Filing for a divorce can take a toll on your physical and emotional well-being.
-Even though a divorce lawyer isn’t a therapist, they can take your emotional needs into account when representing you and make it easier for you to think rationally.
-A lawyer will listen to your worries, issues, and concerns to make your divorce process less stressful.
+- Lessen emotional damage.
+A physical and emotional toll can be strenuous when filing for divorce.
+A divorce lawyer can and will take your emotional needs when representing you into account in order to make it easier for you to rationally make decisions.
+All your worries, concerns, and issues will be heard in order to make your divorce process less stressful.

 Can Child Support be Modified?

-Also, if you’re seeking child support modification after the final judgment has been made in your case, you must deliver the notice to the responding party, as opposed to their attorney, because the law deems that the lawyer’s representation ended at the entry of the final order.
+If you seek child support modification after final judgement has been made, the notice must be delivered to the responding party, as opposed to their attorney, because it is deemed that lawyer's representation has ended at entry of the final order.